accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Check that the application allows two-way oral communication.
+1. Check that the application allows two-way voice communication.
 1. If it does, check that there is a real-time text (RTT) function (it may sometimes be necessary to activate a dedicated parameter in the application to enable real-time text (RTT)).
 1. If not, check whether the application can connect to a terminal with real-time text (RTT) functionality (this may be difficult to assess without a real-time communication terminal or if the network used by the terminal does not support real-time text protocols.
 A first step may be to search the documentation or ask the application publisher directly)
 1. If this is the case, the criterion is validated.